For the complete documentation index, see llms.txt. This page is also available as Markdown.

 This is the first step to add documents to Datashare from the command-line.
 The SCAN stage allows you to queue all the files that need to be indexed (next step).
 Once this task is done, you can move to the next step.
 This stage cannot be distributed.

-datashare --mode CLI \
+datashare stage run \

 # Select the SCAN stage

---stage SCAN \
+--stages SCAN \

 # Where the document are located